hpe-storage/scod/docs/csi_driver/operations.md

 ### Restart the Workload

-This step requires that both the old source `PVC` and the new destination `PVC` to be deleted.
+This step requires both the old source `PVC` and the new destination `PVC` to be deleted.
 Once again, ensure the correct `persistentVolumeReclaimPolicy` is set on the `PVs`.

 ```text
 kubectl get pv/${OLD_SRC_PV} pv/${NEW_DST_PV} -o json | \